Destinations, Tips, Top 10 Lists

 Even before George Clooney decided to call Lake Como his Italian home away from home, I fell in love with it.
 As soon as I stepped onto the ferry from Como to travel up the lake to Bellagio, an instant sense of tranquility came over me.
-The sparkling water, majestic villas and small lakeside towns nestled among mountains will surely whisk you away.
+The sparkling water, majestic villas and small lakeside towns nestled amongst mountains will surely whisk you away.
 Lake Como is a place where you can be content with just strolling for hours around the towns situated along the lakes, admiring the beautiful gardens and villas, visiting boutique shops and eating delectable meals al fresco as you enjoy each other’s company.

 Once honeymooning in Tuscany, you will understand why so many artists have made its landscape their permanent canvas.
 Florence is the capital of Tuscany and has been called the “jewel in the crown of the Renaissance”.
 It is a romantic destination of its own.
 Whether you marvel at the amazing architecture, art and history in Florence, stroll the cobblestone streets of Siena or meander through the Chianti region indulging in a wine tour, you will not be disappointed with the Tuscany region.
 The rolling hills of Tuscany enveloped with vineyards and cypress trees… the magical views from medieval hill towns… captivating and endless amounts of art… intriguing history…world renowned wine and cheese will tempt you to return ‘under the Tuscan sun’ time and time again.
-A honeymoon in Tuscany has so many picturesque places to visit like: Florence, Lucca, San Gimignano, Siena, Montalcino, Montepulciano, Pienza, Chianti, and Cortona!
+A honeymoon in Tuscany has so many picturesque places to visit like: Florence, Lucca, San Gimignano, Siena, Montalcino, Montepulciano, Pienza, Chianti, Cortona…and the list goes on.

 Nestled between the manic hustle of Rome’s Eternal City and the quintessential romance of Tuscany, lies the lavish and docile region of Umbria.
 Umbria is considered to be the green heart of Italy.
 The American writer, Henry James, described Umbria as the most beautiful garden in all the world.
 Umbria’s ideal position, diverse landscape, lack of crowds and undiscovered corners make it one of the less untouched areas of Italy.
 A honeymoon in Umbria can offer peacefulness in the countryside, gastronomic pleasures, along with incredible architecture and art within its medieval towns: Orvieto, Perugia, Assisi, Todi, Spoleto, Bevagna and much more.